-- 2.1 The base salary for the Principal Registrar and Chief Executive Officer (CEO), ACT Courts and Tribunal is \$296,000 per annum. - 2.2 Additional salary of \$7,500 is payable in lieu of the former fringe benefits tax allowance. - 2.3 A person appointed to this office must not receive the remuneration mentioned above if the person is paid a higher remuneration for that office from another source. - 2.4 If a person appointed to an office listed above is also appointed to another office, which is not a second job under the Public Sector Management Act 1994, the person must only receive remuneration for the office that has the highest remuneration. - 2.5 If a full-time statutory office holder has an employer-provided vehicle, clause 5 and clause 7 of Determination 11 of 2021 continues to apply until such time as the lease of the vehicle ends.
+- 2.1 The base salary for the Director of Public Prosecutions is \$481,864 per annum. - 2.2 Additional remuneration of \$7,500 is payable in lieu of the former fringe benefits tax allowance. - 2.3 If a person appointed to this office is also appointed to another office, which is not a second job under the Public Sector Management Act 1994, the person must only receive salary for the office that has the highest remuneration. - 2.4 If a full-time statutory office holder has an employer-provided vehicle, clause 5 and clause 7 of Determination 12 of 2021 continues to apply until such time as the lease of the vehicle ends.